jameshfisher/jameshfisher.com/_posts/2025-06-29-a-better-snapping-algorithm/index.md

 Drawing apps should consider using sticky snap!

 I call the most common snapping algorithm I call _magnetic snap_.
-Try it out and experience its problems:
+Try to place the green rectangle at the target:

 <canvas id="magnetic-snap-app" style="display: block; margin: 0 auto"></canvas>

-Notice how the target "Drag here" is impossible to reach!
+The target is impossible to reach!
 The magnetic snap lines exert _action at a distance_, pulling the object out of place.
-Sometimes useful, but often frustrating!
+Sometimes useful, but often very frustrating!

-Now, try out _sticky snap_:
+Now, try out _sticky snap_ on the same task:

 <canvas id="sticky-snap-app" style="display: block; margin: 0 auto"></canvas>